sundeepbassi/fun-ships/README.md

 ### 2.1	Write code that handles empty or invalid input data.

-- The code has that was causing the input of invalid data has now been rectified.
+- The code that was causing the input of invalid data has now been rectified.

 - The screenshot below was taken on the 13th of February 2002 and it shows the code that was rectified to stop the invalid input of data.
 My mentor and the tutors supported me into checking the code thoroughly and to input the correct code to ensure that invalid data could not be inputed into the game by the user.